-Post processing 3D printed wheel
+Post-processing of a 3D printed wheel prototype

 3D printed prototypes are mostly used as a physical test product or as a mould.
 The prototype needs to be the exact same size as the final product but the look and feel can be different.
 Some customers prefer to have the 3D printed prototype look just as the final product.
-This can be done by post processing the 3D printed object.
+This can be done by post-processing the 3D printed object.

 Firstly, the wheel was sanded and after that Dream 3D used a car body filler to fill up the gap between the 2 prints.
-To smoothen this up they gave the wheel another sanding and applied XTC-3D which is a protective coating for smoothing and finishing 3D printed parts.
+To smoothen this up, they gave the wheel another sanding and applied XTC-3D which is a protective coating for smoothing and finishing 3D printed parts.
 After the XTC-3D was dried, another sanding session was done and the wheel was ready to be primed.
-After three coats of prime, the wheel was ready for its colour, matt black.
+After three coats of prime, the wheel was ready for its colour, matte black.
 The bolts were painted separately in metallic silver.

 As you can see in the video, post-processing can take a while but doing so to a 3D printed prototype is still cheaper than outsourcing the prototyping elsewhere.
 If you need to have a 3D printed prototype which looks like the final product, this is definitely the way to achieve good results with minimum material costs.